howerj/lfsr/readme.md

-# LFSR
+# LFSR CPU/VM running Forth

 * Author: Richard James Howe
 * License: 0BSD / Public Domain
 * Email: <mailto:howe.r.j.89@gmail.com>
 * Repo: <https://github.com/howerj/lfsr>

-This project contains a virtual machine (VM) and a program image containing an implementation of the programming language Forth for this VM that uses a Linear Feedback Shift Register (LFSR) instead of a normal program counter.
+This project contains a Virtual Machine (VM), which will be referred to as a CPU from now one to avoid confusion with a second VM, and a program image containing an implementation of the programming language Forth for this CPU that uses a Linear Feedback Shift Register (LFSR) instead of a normal program counter.
 The reason for doing this (historically) is that a normal program counter requires an adder which use more gates than a LFSR.
 The problem with using an LFSR as a counter is that the program is scrambled.

-From a software point of view a LFSR (both the VM and the tool-chain) appear more complex, only in hardware are LFSR simpler.
+From a software point of view a LFSR (both the CPU and the tool-chain) appear more complex, only in hardware are LFSR simpler.

 Using a LFSR is quite a good choice when gates are at a premium and